galtproject/galtproject-docs/docs/applications/new-property.md

 #### REVERTED (5)

 The oracle has reverted the application.
 He can't change his decision.
-The applicant could resubmit the application and reset all the oracle roles to `LOCKED` status
+The applicant can resubmit the application and reset all the oracle roles to `LOCKED` status

 Previous statuses: